 Give examples of services people do for each other.

-Give examples of the choices people have to make about goods and services they buy (e.g., a pair of sneakers or a video game; a haircut or a ticket to the movies) and why they have to make choices (e.g., because they only have enough money for one purchase, not both).
+Give examples of choices people have to make about buying goods and services (e.g., food for the family or a video game; bus fare to get to work or a movie ticket for entertainment) and why they have to make choices (e.g., because they have only enough money for one purchase, not two).

+Analyze examples of voluntary choices people make about buying goods and services (e.g., to buy from a company that supports its workers or protects the environment).

 Saving

-Explain how and why people save some of their money (e.g., by deciding to put some of it aside for later for a future purchase, for a charitable donation or for an emergency).
+Compare and contrast reasons why people save some of their money (e.g., deciding to put some of it aside for later for a future purchase, for a charitable donation or for an emergency).